lujain82632/PyABSA/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Code doesn't work or Bug report
+name: Bug report or any code problem
 about: Create a report to help us improve
 title: ''
 labels:
 assignees: ''

 ---
-## I am very busy in my own work, so if you cannot provide REQUIRED information, I may have no time to solve your problem.
+## Unless you provide the REQUIRED information, your problem may not be addressed.

 ### PyABSA Version (Required)
 See the console output for PyABSA, Torch, Transformers Version